florincatalin/android-basics-kotlin-lunch-tray-app-solution/README.md

-Lunch Tray - Starter Code
+Lunch Tray - Solution Code
 ==================================

 Solution code for the third independent project for Android Basics in Kotlin